vector

 If

-is a structure, the vector containing the number-typed values inX
+Xis a structure, the vector containing the number-typed values inX(in the same order as inX) is returned.

 The remaining overloads are mainly supposed to be be accessed implicitly by the vector brackets used to create vectors and matrices: